acostalima/react-native-test-runner/README.md

 Type: `array`

 Install packages in the test app.
-This is mostly useful when you are testing modules that have a native iOS and/or Android component or the code under test depends on them.
+This is mostly useful when you are using modules that have a native iOS and/or Android component or the code under test depends on them.

 Example: